 This is interesting, because it raises the question: was Toshiki actually “the one” for Futaba?
 Was Toshiki the person she shared a spiritual connection with?
 Maybe, maybe not.
 Maybe the person you share a spiritual connection with doesn’t have to be your “soul mate”, but instead someone you simply share a deep bond with.

 More importantly, though, this reveals the film’s underlying obsession about the consequence of abandoning tradition.
 In Hitoha’s mind, respecting traditions and rituals are important, even when you don’t understand them.
 She breeds that attitude in Mitsuha, but is unable to have Toshiki carry on with the Miyamizu customs.
-So even if Toshiki was Futaba’s spiritual connection, the fact that he abandons Miyamizu traditions keeps him from re-establishing his connection with her—unlike Taki, who visits the Miyamizu Shrine and retains his connection with Mitsuha even after she dies.
+So even if Toshiki was Futaba’s spiritual connection, the fact that he abandons Miyamizu traditions keeps him from re-establishing his connection with her—unlike Taki, who visits the Miyamizu Shrine and retains his connection with Mitsuha even after she passes away.

 I think this information about the Miyamizu family exposes a celestial link between the first comet and the second comet.
 The first comet created the shrine that the Miyamizu family uses to pray to their gods.
 And in that shrine, the Miyamizu women perform a ritual where they leave “half” of themselves to the gods by creating kuchikamizake—a rice-based alcohol that uses human saliva as a fermentation starter.
 That other half then connects with someone else after you perform a ceremony.